 This tutorial will cover the correct way to hold a chef's knife as well as how to grip the food with your other hand to avoid cutting yourself.Continue to 2 of 4 below.

 02 of 04

 Proper Chef's Knife Grip—Outer View

-This photo shows the same grip from the opposite side.
+This photo shows the appropriate way to grip a blade.
 Note how the index finger is wrapped fully around the blade.
 The index finger and thumb should be opposite each other on either side of the blade while the remaining three fingers are sort of loosely curled around the handle.

 03 of 04

 Now that your knife hand knows what to do, you need to make sure your other hand does as well.
 Your non-knife hand is called your "guiding hand," and its job is to hold the food to keep it from sliding around on the cutting board.
 This puts that hand in a uniquely dangerous position.
 With the knife blade quickly moving up and down, you need to keep those fingertips tucked safely away, while still being able to firmly hold the food.

 The grip shown here is called the "claw grip"—by keeping the fingers curled inward and gripping the food with the fingernails, the fingers stay out of harm's way.
 The side of the knife blade should rest against the first knuckle of the guiding hand, helping keep the blade perpendicular to the cutting board.Continue to 4 of 4 below.

 04 of 04